kabizzle/Tower-Defense/README.md

 Please go over the *Project Guidelines* for details.

 # TODOs
-Collective to-do lists for each week will be set in meeting notes.
-This list is updated individually.
+Detailed to-do lists for each person for each week will be set in meeting notes.

 ## TO DO:
+* Discuss plan with advisor
+* Implement modules
+* Piece modules together
+* Test the full game
+* Create final documentation
+* Submit project
+* Present demo to advisor
+* Do peer-reviews

+## COMPLETED:
 * Project plan

-## COMPLETED:
-*